shubhsheth/iot-moisture-sensor/readme.md

 ## Installation
 * Install this library in Arduino IDE: https://github.com/Mixiaoxiao/Arduino-HomeKit-ESP8266
-* Upload MoistureSensor.ino, my_accessory.c and wifi_info.h to your NodeMCU (change Wi-Fi config before)
+* Upload files in src to your NodeMCU (change Wi-Fi config before)

 ## Components
 * NodeMCU